hiiamboris/red-wiki/Map!-datatype.md

 ```
    make map! <spec>

-   <spec> : block of name/value pairs or integer
+   <spec> : block of key/value pairs or an integer value
 ```
 If the _spec_ argument is an integer, an empty map! is created with a pre-allocated number of slots (usually in order to populate the map dynamically).

 <u>Notes</u>:
-* the map body or the spec block have to contain an **even** number of values or an error will be generated.
+* the map body or the spec block have to contain an **even** number of elements, or else, an error will be generated.
 * values are not _reduced_, so construction syntax is required for some special values, like logic!.

 Examples: